-Default - The directory forced by the program Selected - Any user-selected directory
+Default - The directory forced by the program

 Temporary directory

 This is the directory used by the program for temporary storage of files during backup and other actions.
 Usually all these files will be deleted by the program automatically after use.